 Copenhagen’s price partly discouraged me.
 Plus I was so intrigued by the Baltic countries that I didn’t give Copenhagen too much thought.
 It was an “add on” destination if that makes any sense to you guys.

 However, Denmark’s capital city rocked my world.
 I’m glad I didn’t choose to skip it.

 It was waaaay back in summer 2016 that I visited Copenhagen for a few days and overall, I had a great time exploring Denmark’s capital city.

 Although, to be perfectly honest with you, my vacation to Copenhagen now makes me want to experience other parts of the country that don’t draw as many international tourists, but I digress.

 This post is all about Copenhagen solo travel.
 I want to help you plan the best possible “citystay.”
+Even seeing Copenhagen in 2 days is possible.
 Enjoy.

 Is Copenhagen Worth Visiting?

 I might be biased because I loved Copenhagen, haha.
 I realize that.
 But, hey, blogs are all about opinions.